-In order to return from Autoselect mode or Exceeded Timing Limits (DQ5 = 1) to read/reset mode, the read/reset operation is initiated by writing the Read/Reset command sequence into the command register.
+The read or reset operation is initiated by writing the Read/Reset command sequence into the command register.
 Microprocessor read cycles retrieve array data from the memory.
-The devices remain enabled for reads until the command register contents are altered.
+The device remains enabled for reads until the command register contents are altered.

 The devices will automatically power-up in the read/reset state.
 In this case, a command sequence is not required to read data.
 Standard microprocessor read cycles will retrieve array data.
 This default value ensures that no spurious alteration of the memory content occurs during the power transition.
 Refer to the AC Read Characteristics and Waveforms for the specific timing parameters.
+(See Figures 5.1 and 5.2.)